Break

 Forging of the Sampo

-When Väinämöinen must create the sacred Sampo for Louhi, he enlists the help of Ilmarinen, The Eternal Blacksmith.
+When Väinämöinen must create the sacred Sampo for Louhi, he enlists the help of Ilmarinen, the Eternal Blacksmith.
 Despite his skill, they must call upon Ukko, who sends a divine fire to power the forge to complete the sacred artifact.

 Lemminkäinen’s Favors